mattmaynes2/aria/reports/proposal/proposal.md

 ## Introduction

-The maintenance of the environment withing a building such as a home or a school can often be a burden on homeowners and maintenance staff.
+The maintenance of the environment within a building such as a home or a school can often be a burden on homeowners and maintenance staff.
 Controlling temperatures and lighting, for instance, is often a repetitive task which would be convenient to automate.